 There is no time to bust out of a rut like right now.
 Just because things have been a certain way for a long while doesn’t mean that they can’t change.
 You can change almost anything you want to, and you can start right now.

 Glory Day Syndrome is curable.
 All it takes is a shift in focus and a strong shot of motivation.
-Why would we want to keep looking behind us when tomorrow can be used to experience today’s dreams?
+Why would we want to keep looking behind us when tomorrow can be used to realize today’s dreams?
 I tell you with absolute certainty that if you want it, then the best is yet to come.

 Do you know someone with glory day syndrome?